pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 - {{ vars.platform_name }}
 - BOSH Director
-- TKGI Control Plane
+- {{ vars.product_short }} Control Plane
 - VMware Harbor Registry

-Depending on your design choice, TKGI management components can be deployed in the {{  vars.product }} Management Cluster on the standard vSphere network or in the {{  vars.product }} Compute Cluster on the NSX-defined virtual network.
+Depending on your design choice, {{ vars.product_short }} management components can be deployed in the {{  vars.product }} Management Cluster on the standard vSphere network or in the {{  vars.product }} Compute Cluster on the NSX-defined virtual network.
 For more information, see <a href="./nsxt-topologies.html">NSX Deployment Topologies for {{  vars.product }}</a>.</p>

 ###<a id='tkgi-cluster-reqs'></a> vSphere Cluster Configuration Requirements

 For each vSphere cluster defined for {{  vars.product }}, the following configurations are required to support production workloads:

-- All vSphere clusters are managed by the same vCenter server.
-TKGI does not support workload clusters in multiple vCenter server inventories.
+- All vSphere clusters are managed by the same vCenter server. {{ vars.product_short }} does not support workload clusters in multiple vCenter server inventories.

 - The vSphere Distributed Resource Scheduler (DRS) is enabled.
 For more information, see <a href="https://techdocs.broadcom.com/us/en/vmware-cis/aria/aria-automation/8-17/creating-a-drs-cluster.html">Creating a DRS Cluster</a> in the vSphere documentation.</p>